truenas/middleware/docs/developer/frontend/setup.rst

 will be in the Cygwin home folder - you may wish to move them to make the path to them easier to enter later.

-Recommended Software:

-These software tools are not necessary for the successful setup of your Development Environment, but can render some tasks easier.
-  * `SourceTree <http://sourcetreeapp.com/download/>`_ is a powerful Git desktop client for both Mac and Windows.
-  * `Sublime Text <http://www.sublimetext.com/2>`_ is a highly customizable text editor, well equipped for editing markup & code.
-  * `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ is an SSH and telnet client for Windows.
-  * `PuTTYgen <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ is a tool for the generation and conversion of SSH Keys.

 Screenshots:

 .. image:: images/setup/winGUIscreen01.png